,

 Randy says, "First, I take out my ballot.
 In the partisan races, who are the Republicans?
 Are there an independents to consider?
 Of these, then I do my internet research with key words, looking for what they've said or done to show they're good or bad.
 Which is the conservative constitutionalist?
 If there's no constitutionalist, but either a RINO and a Democrat, or even two Democrats, I keep my principles by casting a "protest vote" for a third-party candidate, or make no choice in the particular contest.
 This simple study usually makes my voting easy.
 For non-partisan seats, you can usually find out the party affiliation of candidates by searching under their name and Democrat or Republican.
 Don't be fooled by liberals in disguise -- do your own research to know where they really stand."

 You should also visit candidates' websites for their specific positions on constitutional, family-values and moral issues.
 And consider emailing the candidate to ask specific questions.
 And remember, what a candidate has done on a certain issue is always more revealing than what they say.
-For example, if you want to vote for a candidate who supports medical freedom, try to find out whether they ever supported a mask mandate or even a "vaccine" mandate.
+For example, if you want to vote for a candidate who supports medical freedom, try to find out whether they ever supported a mask mandate or even a "vaccine" mandate, or if they are a devotee of Anthony Fauci or the CDC.
 Again, we don't support or oppose candidates, but encourage you to do your own research so you don't mistakenly vote against your own values.

 2. Learn from voting records and endorsements